narayanrai97/ride-share-rails/Calender.md

 RecurringPattern Model
 schedule_window_id: 5
-separation_count: 3  # The separtion_count is 3 since it occures every three months.
+separation_count: 3  # The separtion_count is 3 since it occurs every three months.
-day_of_week: 2 # The day of week is 2 because we are using the “wday” method which counts the days of the week (0..6) form Sunday to Saturday.
+day_of_week: 2 # The day_of_week is 2 because we are using the “wday” method which counts the days of the week (0..6) form Sunday to Saturday.
-week_of_month: 3 # The week of month is 3 because the example is occures every third week.
+week_of_month: 3 # The week_of_month is 3 because the example is occurs every third week.
-month_of_year: 0  # The month of year is set to 0 because it is not recurring once a month every year.
+month_of_year: 0  # The month_of_year is set to 0 because it is not recurring once a month every year.
-type_of_repeating: “monthly” # The type of repeating is set to monthly because the schedule window above recurs monthly.
+type_of_repeating: “monthly” # The type_of_repeating is set to monthly because the schedule window above recurs monthly.

 # Example of yearly.
-Occures second week of January on Tuesday .
+Occurs second week of January on Tuesday .

 ScheduleWindow Model
 id: 6